Code-Institute-Submissions/MSP-6/README.md

 - __Certificates Page__

-  - The body of this page details the Certificates obtain by Courtney Marshall
+  - The body of this page details the professional Certificates obtain by Courtney Marshall
   - Each entry contains the following:
       - Logo of the course provider with a hyperlink to their website (opens in a new tab)
       - Name of the course, with a link to the certificate validation website (via an icon on the page, opens in a new tab), <s> and a popup text box (appearing when user hovers the curser over the text) explaining same.</s>
       - Name of the course provider, with a link to the specific course website (via an icon on the page, opens in a new tab), <s> and a popup text box (appearing when user hovers the curser over the text) explaining same.</s>

 <p float="left">
 <img src="https://github.com/Sphere42/MSP-1/blob/main/assets/images/readme/final/desktopcert.PNG" alt-text="certification page" width="500" height="300" />